xephora/Tech-Scripts-n-Goodies/SoLazyScriptz/Privilege Escalation/Linux-Privesc/readme.md

 upload the decoded_snap.snap onto the remote target

-privilege escalate by using `sudo snap install snap.snap --devmode`
+privilege escalate by using `sudo snap install decoded_snap.snap --devmode`